Who Is This For?

 Power and Thermals

-At 250W, the 9070 XT is the most efficient card in this comparison.
-A 650W PSU handles it fine.
-Reference models run at 68°C under load, impressively cool for the performance delivered.
+At 250W, the 9070 XT is the most efficient card I tested in this comparison.
+My 650W PSU handled it without breaking a sweat.
+The reference model sat at 68 degrees C under sustained gaming load, which is impressively cool.
+I didn’t need to touch fan curves.

 The Bottom Line